 EFG Cyprus Limited (hereinafter referred to as the 'Company') was incorporated in the Republic of Cyprus on 17 March 2022 as a private limited liability company with registration number HE408062 and it is a Cyprus Investment Firm ("CIF").
-The Company obtained a licence from the Cyprus Securities and Exchange Commission (hereinafter referred to as the "CySEC"), with licence number CIF No. 393/20 on 07 December 2020.
+The Company obtained a licence from the Cyprus Securities and Exchange Commission (hereinafter referred to as the "CySEC"), with licence number CIF No. 393/20 on 07 December 2020 to provide the following Investment and Ancillary Services in trading with the Financial Instruments listed below, in accordance with Part I, II and III of the Law 87(I)/2017: